GW-DSSD/Ecolabelling-Research/Literature Review/Notes/README.md

-# Please use the file notes_template to take any and all notes on a given paper
+# Please use the file Notes Template.docx to take any and all notes on a given paper

 ## Please include relevant information to our project, including direct quotations with page numbers.
 This will greatly help with writing the paper.